AndrewCRMartin/kabatman/README.md

 The query language uses three statements: SET, SELECT and WHERE.
-The SELECT and WHERE commands take you into a mode where clauses are specified with no introductionary SELECT or WHERE keyword; the prompt changes from `KABATMAN>' to indicate the current mode.
-Conversely, the SET command needs to be specified on each line where variables are to be set and may only be given at the `KABATMAN>' prompt.
+The SELECT and WHERE commands take you into a mode where clauses are specified with no introductionary SELECT or WHERE keyword; the prompt changes from `KABATMAN>` to indicate the current mode.
+Conversely, the SET command needs to be specified on each line where variables are to be set and may only be given at the `KABATMAN>` prompt.

 The SELECT and WHERE statements remain valid until a new statement is given.
 This allows multiple SELECT statements (each followed by a